Why monitoring and assessment relates to UNCCD mandate?

-The implementation of the UNCCD needs agreed, scientifically-sound and practical methodologies for monitoring and assessing its impacts on the dryland’s ecosystems and on the livelihood of its population, as well as its contribution to global environmental benefits (i.e.: strategic objectives 1, 2 and 3 of The Strategy
+The implementation of the UNCCD needs agreed, scientifically-sound and practical methodologies for monitoring and assessing its progress in achieving long-term benefits for dryland’s ecosystems, the livelihood of the population living in areas affected by desertification, land degradation and drought (DLDD), as well as for the global environment (i.e.: strategic objectives 1, 2 and 3 of The Strategy

 ).
 Quantitative measures on the status and trends of desertification and land degradation are required to support policymakers and environmental managers in monitoring the effectiveness of their activities and in identifying national and global priorities for action.
 The text of the UNCCD notes that DLDD “is caused by complex interactions among physical, biological, political, social, cultural and economic factors”.
 Therefore, monitoring and assessment of DLDD must effectively address complex human-environment interactions.

 The COP mandated the CST to advise on how best to measure progress on the achievement of strategic objectives 1, 2 and 3 of The Strategy.

 delivered some important recommendations on ways to improve the global monitoring and assessment of dryland degradation to support decision-making in land and water management.